Pokes303/WUPDownloader/README.md

 ### HBL
 - Move the folder to (SD:/wiiu/apps/).
-- Run the app from HBL through Haxchi, Browserhax or any exploit you want.
+- Run the app from HBL through Browserhax or any exploit you want.

 # Building
 - Use `docker build -t nussplibuilder .` to build the container